neuecc/Utf8Json/README.md

 ---
 `JsonReader` and `JsonWriter` is most low-level API.
 It is mutable struct so it must pass by ref.
 C# 7.2 supports ref-like types(see: [csharp-7.2/span-safety.md](https://github.com/dotnet/csharplang/blob/master/proposals/csharp-7.2/span-safety.md) but not yet implements in C#, be careful to use.

 `JsonReader` and `JsonWriter` is too primitive(performance reason), slightly odd.
 Internal state manages only int offset.
-All state(Is in array, object...) manage manualy.
+You should manage other state(in array, in object...) manualy in outer.

-* JsonReader
+**JsonReader**

 | Method | Description |
 | --- | --- |